 Take charge of your own breast health

-Examine your breasts yourself, starting in your 20s.
-Even though self-exams don’t play a big role in cancer detection, there are big benefits.
-For one, you'll become familiar with how your breasts normally look and feel.
-That way, you’ll be able to notice a change and be able to report it to your doctor early on.
+Examine your breasts yourself periodically.
+Even though opinions vary on the value of self-exams in cancer detection, you'll become familiar with how your breasts normally look and feel.
+That way, you’ll be able to notice a change and be able to report it to your doctor early on.2

 Look out for these symptoms

-If you spot any of these signs, call your doctor.
+If you feel any lumps, pain or changes in the size of your breasts, call your doctor.
 Don’t panic, though.
 There are other conditions that may cause these symptoms.
 But for your peace of mind and your health, get your doctor to check out these symptoms as soon as possible.

 Keep on top of your medical screenings

 The American Cancer Society’s 2017 guidelines3 are for women at average risk for breast cancer.
 For screening purposes, a woman is considered to be at average risk based on the following criteria:

 - if she doesn’t have a personal history of breast cancer

 - If she doesn’t have strong family history of breast cancer

 - If she doesn’t have a genetic mutation known to increase risk of breast cancer (such as in a BRCA gene)